bartala/PalliativEtiological/README.md

   - Alternatively, upload files to Colab's local disk, but they will be lost if the session restarts.

 - ### Run Code
-  To run specific segments or the entire code efficiently, follow these guidelines:
+  To run specific sections or the entire code efficiently, follow these guidelines:

   - **Initial Setup:**
     - Begin with the setup instructions to establish the necessary environment.
     - Make sure the paths for all required files are correctly set.

-  - **Running Specific Segments (Sections 2-9):**
+  - **Running Specific Sections (Sections 2-9):**
     - **File Dependencies:**
-      - Check each segment's instructions for its file requirements.
+      - Check each section's instructions for its file requirements.
       - Ensure these files are loaded and their paths are correctly set.
-    - **Independence of Segments:**
+    - **Independence of Sections:**
-      - Segments can run independently, **except for segment 7**, which needs the 10-fold CV SciBert.
-Confirm that all necessary files for each segment are available.
+      - Sections can run independently, **except for section 7**, which needs the 10-fold CV SciBert.
+Confirm that all necessary files for each section are available.

   - **Running the Entire Notebook:**